Karenm0633/javascript-basics/variables-strings-console-dialog.md

 ---

 ### Data Type Conversion
 + We already saw the weird things that happen when we try to add different datatypes together.
-There might be instances where
+If you need to change an integer that is technically a string, you can use `parseInt` to change it.
+For example:
 + `parseInt` changes a string to a whole number.
 	```js
 		combineStuff = parseInt('10') + 5;